 3. Mobile Devices:

-Smart phones, tablets, GPS systems, and other mobile devices commonly come into scope in a harassment investigation, as these devices can offer a wealth of information, such as a device’s location at a specific date and time.
-Though, commonly, the lines that separate behaviour between the two can become blurry, an inevitable byproduct of living in an age of constant connectivity.
+Smartphones, tablets, GPS systems, and other mobile devices commonly come into scope in a harassment investigation, as these devices can offer a wealth of information, such as a device's location at a specific date and time.
+Though, commonly, the lines that separate behavior between the two can become blurry, an inevitable byproduct of living in an age of constant connectivity.
 These data points can be of immeasurable value to an investigation and often provide the content and context for an investigation.

 4. Social Media: